mindhivenz/wallaby-meteor-config/README.md

   - `.specs`
   - `imports`
-  - `.meteor` (if you have multiple Meteor projects using this one source dir, symlink the to load Meteor packages from to here)
+  - `.meteor` (if you have multiple Meteor projects using this one source dir, symlink one to this to load Meteor packages from)
   - `.babelrc`

 Test files match `*.spec.js/jsx` and can be under `.specs` or `imports`.

 ## Babel

-This Wallaby setup uses the Meteor app's `.babelrc` file (if it exists) and adds in the necessary plugins to mimic Meteor's Babel setup.
+This Wallaby setup uses your Meteor app's `.babelrc` file (if it exists) to supplement the standard Meteor babel setup (just as Meteor does).
-The dependencies required to do this are automatically brought in by this package.

-If you put your own `.babelrc` in the project root (for example, if using Babel CLI to transpile a package) then that will be used instead, and must provide all the babel setup needed to work with Meteor.
+TODO: We should pull out this Babel setup so it can be used in other contexts.